 The bike also features regenerative braking on eco mode.
 This helps further extend the bike’s range by feeding brake energy back into the battery.
 This is a very useful system during long rides where an extra battery level is needed.
 Expect to use the brakes a lot when going downhill for it will help.

-Ride enjoyment is upscaled with WP XPlor 43 forks, a set of 43mm inverted forks with 250mm of travel and a WP Xplor PDS rear shock absorber with 260mm of travel.
+Ride enjoyment is upscaled with WP XPlor 43 forks, a 43mm inverted fork with 250mm of travel and a WP Xplor PDS rear shock absorber with 260mm of travel.
 WP is a well-known brand in the world of motorcycles.
 Covering sport bikes to dirt bikes to cruisers.
 The KTM electric bike’s suspension is reliable.
+Period.

 Tires & Wheels